 Right next to the Rambla you can enjoy a stunning 360-degree view over the city from the rooftop of the Hotel Barceló.
 Have a break and enjoy some tapas and drinks next door in Cafe Monroe, café of the new cinematheque, the Filmoteca.

-La Caseta, an interesting spot on the South West corner, with a very cool open restaurant/bar.
+A very cool open restaurant/bar on the South West corner of Montjuic.
 It has relaxing launch chairs and offers beautiful views over the sea with a dance and music program every Wednesday trough Sunday during the summer.
 A very nice ending of your day activity in Barcelona.

 The Palau Nacional, constructed for the International Exposition of 1929, is the location of the Museu Nacional d’Art de Catalunya.
 Its façade is crowned by a large dome, inspired by that of St Peter’s of the Vatican; two lesser domes on either side, and four towers inspired by the Cathedral of Santiago de Compostella.